Matthaeus Silvaticus

 Matthaeus Silvaticus or Mattheus Sylvaticus (c.
 1280 – c.
-1342) was a medieval Latin medical writer and botanist.
+1342) was an Italian medieval medical writer and botanist.

 His Life and Encyclopedia

 Matthaeus Silvaticus was born in northern Italy, probably Mantua.
 He was a student and teacher in botany and medicine at the School of Salerno in southern Italy.

-His only notability is for writing a 650-page encyclopedia about medicating agents (a pharmacopoeia) which he completed about year 1317 under the Latin title Pandectarum Medicinae or Pandectae Medicinae (English: Encyclopedia of Medicines).
+His only notability is for writing a 650-page encyclopedia about medicating agents (a pharmacopoeia) which he completed about the year 1317 under the Latin title Pandectarum Medicinae or Pandectae Medicinae (English: Encyclopedia of Medicines).
 Most of the medicating agents were botanicals ("herbal medicines").
 The presentation is in alphabetical order.
-The bulk of his encyclopedia is compiled from earlier medicine books, including books by Dioscorides, Avicenna, Serapion the Younger, and Simon of Genoa.
+The bulk of his encyclopedia is compiled from earlier medicine books, including books by Dioscorides, Avicenna, Serapion the Younger, and Simon of Genoa (Simon Januensis).

 As an indication of its popularity in late medieval Europe, the Pandectarum Medicinae was printed in at least eleven editions in various countries between the invention of the printing press and 1500.